Travel Tips

 Free messaging apps include: WhatsApp and FB Messenger.
 As a group we typically use WhatsApp to communicate amongst the group and guide.

 Yes, however, you will want to inform your bank and/or credit card company that you will be traveling abroad during our dates and making purchases.
 If you don’t, there’s the possibility that your bank or credit card company may lock down your account thinking that there are fraudulent charges on your account.
 (This happened to one of our group members on a previous trip; a temporary hold was placed on their account until their bank was notified).
 It is possible to make cash advances at Bank ATM’s for a small fee.
 Avoid private ATM’s as they charge a higher fee.
+Take at least two credit / debit cards and keep them separate in the event that one is lost or stolen.

 No, but if you’d like to have some euros in your pocket when you arrive you can exchange money here via your bank or do it upon arrival at the airport or via a local bank or ATM.
 If you exchange dollars for euros through your bank, there may be a day or two turnaround time.
 It is always helpful to have some cash / euros on you for tips, small vendors and street markets.